Difference Between Table of Contents and Index

 What is Index?

-The indexis a record list of details required to help the reader understand the written material better and acts as a guide to simultaneously find that particular topic without giving the effort of reading it whole.
-A quality index should provide an easy key to find topics, understand references, or any term with respect to the page number.
+The index is a record list of details required to help the reader understand the written material better.
+It acts as a guide to simultaneously find that particular topic without giving the effort of reading it whole.
+A quality index should provide an easy key to finding topics and understanding references or terms concerning the page number.

 It’s at the end of the book and doesn’t interfere with the flow and sequence.
 It can be easily accessed by turning all the pages.

-The information is arranged sequentially, that is, all the parts are alphabetically arranged and covers each main part within the chapters placed in the content table.
+The information is arranged sequentially; all the parts are alphabetically arranged and cover each central part within the chapters in the content table.
 The index can vary in length and depends on the size and the number of pages.

-Ideally, 4-6% of the book pages are considered a good length of an Index.
-There are many guidelines while forming an index, thus many people hire an indexer.
+Ideally, 4-6% of the book pages are considered a good length for an Index.
+There are many guidelines while forming an index.
+Thus, many people hire an indexer.

 Some of the important ones are :